1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 The situation gets worse when the ads are pop-ups or interstitials.
 Imagine yourself as a visitor who came to a website to read the content.
 But, instead of allowing you to do so, you’re unexpectedly coming across the same ad within 10 minutes.
 Would you like to continue reading and ever come back to the website?

 Yes, it is possible via Frequency Capping.
-The process enables a publisher to limit the number of ads served to a given user.
+The process enables a publisher to limit the number of ads served to a user.
 Let’s find out what it is in detail and how it works in Google Ad Manager.

-What is Frequency Capping?
+What Is Frequency Capping?

-Frequency capping is a technique that limits the number of times a line item can be served to a visitor within a given time period.
 When you set a frequency cap for your display or video ads, you set a threshold for impressions to be served to an individual in a day, week, month, or any other combination.
 The ads stop being displayed once they reach the capping threshold.

 Frequency Capping in Google Ad Manager

-In Google Ad Manager, Frequency capping uses various identifiers such as Publisher Provided IDs (PPIDs), browser cookies as well as IDFA, AdIDs, etc. These IDs are set by the Ad Manager on the publisher’s website to determine how visitors interact with the ads on different pages.
+In Google Ad Manager, frequency capping uses various identifiers such as Publisher Provided IDs (PPIDs), browser cookies, IDFA, Ad IDs, etc. The ad server sets these IDs on the publisher’s website to determine how visitors interact with the ads on different pages.
 Let’s understand this in terms of ad server terminologies.

 Frequency capping can be applied to different levels i.e.